MP Estate Planning UK

 Ownership typePasses byKey implication

-Tenants in commonWill or trustYour share property can go to chosen heirs
+Tenants in commonWill or trustYour share passes to your chosen beneficiaries

 The most common Will approach and where it can go wrong

-The classic “everything now, divide later” will can feel fair, yet it hides practical risks for blended families.
+The classic “everything to my spouse, then divide later” will can feel fair, yet it hides serious practical risks for blended families.

 spouse inheritance

-Many couples use mirror wills that give the surviving spouse the whole estate on first death.
-The plan then names all heirs to share later on second death.
+Many couples use mirror wills — each spouse leaves the whole estate to the other on first death, with all children named to share equally on the second death.
+It sounds balanced and fair.

 “Everything to my spouse, then to all the children” and why it may not happen